-- C. Modeling Organization Presentation.
+1. Modeling Organization Presentation

 All modeling organizations shall make a presentation to the Commission with respect to the model as used for personal residential ratemaking purposes in Florida.
-The presentation shall use a medium that is readable by all members of the Commission.
+The presentation shall use a medium that is readable by all Commission members.
 The modeling organization presentation is for the purpose of helping the Commission understand outstanding issues, how the modeling organization has resolved various issues, and to explain the basis as to how the model meets the standards.
-Various issues may relate to: - 1.
-Informational needs of the Commission as provided in the disclosures and forms, - 2.
-The theoretical soundness of the model, - 3.
-Use of reasonable assumptions, - 4.
+Various issues may relate to:

+- a.
+Informational needs of the Commission as provided in the disclosures and forms, - b.
+The theoretical soundness of the model, - c.
+Use of reasonable assumptions, and - d.
 Other related aspects dealing with accuracy and reliability.

-A modeling organization shall give a detailed overview presentation to the Commission explaining how the model is designed to be theoretically sound, meets the criteria of being accurate and reliable, and indicate which parts of the model are considered proprietary.
+For a new model, the modeling organization shall give a detailed overview presentation to the Commission (approximately one hour) explaining how the model is designed to be theoretically sound, meets the criteria of being accurate and reliable, and indicate which parts of the model are considered proprietary.